-Priority axis 3 - Education and lifelong learning Certain activities under PA Quality education and lifelong learning system, IP 10.2.
-Improving the quality and efficiency of, and access to, tertiary and
+Priority axis 3 - Education and lifelong learning equivalent education w market relevance of ed systems and their quali r PA Quality education and lifelong learning system, IP 10.2.
+Improving the quality and efficiency of, and access to, tertiary and with a view to increasing participation and attainment levels, especially for disadvantaged groups and IP 10.4.
+Improving the labour ucation and training systems, facilitating the transition from education to work, and strengthening vocational education and training ity, including through mechanisms for skills anticipation, adaptation of curricula and the establishment and development of work- s, including dual learning systems and apprenticeship schemes will be implemented through transnational cooperation.
+Specifically,

-Priority axis 3 - Education and lifelong learning market relevance o systems and their o on with a view to increasing participation and attainment levels, especially for disadvantaged groups and IP 10.4.
-Improving the labour f education and training systems, facilitating the transition from education to work, and strengthening vocational education and training uality, including through mechanisms for skills anticipation, adaptation of curricula and the establishment and development of work- ems, including dual learning systems and apprenticeship schemes will be implemented through transnational cooperation.
-Specifically, 1) Tertiary education on: validation of non-formal and informal learning (VINFIL) 2) E+ work placem ients abroad 3) Synergy with H ORIZON 2020 under the Marie Sklodowska-Curie COFUND action.
-4) Improving the q from education to v uality of vocational education and adult education, improving relevance of education to the labour market, and facilitating the transition work Complementarity t o OP CC TO1 projects of Centres goals of research excellence and relevance to the needs of economy besides investments such as R&D&I infrastructure, research of Research Excellence and R&D&I projects that are directed towards the needs of economy, it is also important in parallel to invest ses in order to ensure sustainability and productivity of the R&D&I system. ing complementarity with ERDF expenditure foreseen, particular support to VET competence centres will be provided in order to structural conditions for acquiring practical skills in specific VET sectors (aligned with the Smart Specialization Strategy).
+Priority axis 3 - Education and lifelong learning 1) Tertiary educat tion: validation of non-formal and informal learning (VINFIL) 2) E+ work place ments abroad 3) Synergy with H HORIZON 2020 under the Marie Sklodowska-Curie COFUND action.
+4) Improving the from education to quality of vocational education and adult education, improving relevance of education to the labour market, and facilitating the transition work Complementarity to OP CC TO1 projects of Centre re goals of research excellence and relevance to the needs of economy besides investments such as R&D&I infrastructure, research es of Research Excellence and R&D&I projects that are directed towards the needs of economy, it is also important in parallel to invest rces in order to ensure sustainability and productivity of the R&D&I system. aring complementarity with ERDF expenditure foreseen, particular support to VET competence centres will be provided in order to astructural conditions for acquiring practical skills in specific VET sectors (aligned with the Smart Specialization Strategy).
+TO2 local Internet netw -schools" is also planned through ERDF and will include equipping primary and secondary schools with appropriate LANs (Constructing works in schools (targeted school locations) and connecting schools to ultra-fast Internet) and procurement of equipment for teachers and s other ICT related equipment.